Energy Sustainability for Businesses: Who Is Eligible for the Program

 - have at least one employee;

-- have no outstanding social security contributions for employees as of January 26, 2026;
+- have no arrears in social security contributions for their employees as of January 26, 2026;

 - have a primary NACE code that is included in the list of permitted codes as of the same date.

-The amount of assistance ranges from 7,500 to 15,000 hryvnia, depending on the number of employees.
-The funds are non-refundable.
+The amount of assistance ranges from 7,500 to 15,000 hryvnias, depending on the number of employees.
+The funds are non-repayable.

-The funds received may only be used for the energy needs of the business, in particular for:
+The funds received may be used exclusively for the business’s energy needs, specifically for:

-- purchasing or repairing generators and other energy equipment;
+- the purchase or repair of generators and other energy equipment;

-- batteries, inverters, charging stations, solar panels, and accessories;
+- batteries, inverters, charging stations, solar panels, and components;

 - fuel for generators;

-- payment for electricity for autonomous operation during power outages.
+- payment for electricity for autonomous operation during outages.

-Payments are credited to the “Dія.Картка” card through five banks participating in the program:
+Payments are credited to the “Diya.Card” through five banks participating in the program:

-In addition to grant support, the government is launching preferential loans at 0% per annum for micro, small, and medium-sized businesses as part of the “Affordable Loans 5-7-9” program .
+In addition to grant support, the government is launching preferential 0% annual interest loans for micro, small, and medium-sized businesses under the “Affordable Loans 5–7–9” program .

 The maximum loan amount is up to UAH 10 million, with a term of up to 3 years.
-The difference between the market rate and the zero interest rate is compensated to banks by the state through the Entrepreneurship Development Fund.
+The state compensates banks for the difference between the market rate and the 0% interest rate through the Entrepreneurship Development Fund.

-Loan funds can be used to purchase power generation equipment, in particular:
+Loan funds can be used to purchase power generation equipment, including:

 - diesel, gasoline, and gas generators.